avgator/avstudio-docs/docs/about/about.md

 #  About AVgator Studio (AVstudio)

-To create a user interface on HTML5 for a Crestron control system, you can use a software tool like AVstudio by AVgator Inc, which is specifically designed for this purpose.
+To create a user interface on HTML5 for a control system, you can use a software tool like AVstudio by AVgator Inc, which is specifically designed for this purpose.
 Here are the basic steps to create a user interface using AVstudio: